Binary Tree Basic and Common Types

 5

-This tree essentially becomes equivalent to a singly linked list, resulting in a significant reduction in the efficiency of operations like insertion, deletion, search, and update.
+This tree is essentially a singly linked list, so the efficiency of insertion, deletion, search, and update operations in the tree will be greatly reduced.

 Self-Balancing Binary Tree

-The key to maintaining tree balance is the "rotation" operation.
-The following visual panel demonstrates the rotation operations of a Red-Black Tree.
-You can click the code for left and right rotations to observe the effects:
+The key to keeping a tree balanced is the "rotation" operation.
+The visual panel below demonstrates the rotation operation in a Red-Black Tree.
+You can click on the left and right rotation code to see the effect of the rotations:

 Algorithm Visualization